All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Gaziano Girling

-They only select the very best French or Swiss calf leather and have it finished by the finest Italian leather finishing houses in order to achieve something close to footwear perfection.
+They only select the very best French or Swiss calf leather and have it finished by the finest Italian leather finishing houses to achieve something close to footwear perfection.
 The burnished leather ‘Hayes’ is about as sexy as a shoe gets.

 George Cleverley